What Is Dry Needling?

 Dry needling can help with many musculoskeletal complaints.
 Our trained therapists can determine whether dry needling is suitable for you.
 It is a technique that works well in conjunction with Osteopathy, Physiotherapy and Remedial Massage Therapy.

-Does It Hurt?
+Does Dry Needling Hurt?

 The needles used are very thin, and you may or may not feel the needle enter your skin.
 If the target muscle is shortened and hypersensitive you will feel a cramping or twitch sensation.

 The most common side effect is temporary muscle soreness after the treatment.
 This typically lasts for a day or two and your clinician will instruct you on minimising this.

-How Is It Different To Acupuncture?
+How Is It Different From Acupuncture?

 [Ref: Australian Acupuncture & Chinese Medicine Association LTD and Global Education of Manual Therapists]